10 questions about the menopause answered

 A woman is considered to be fully in menopause after 12 months without menstruation.
 After this time, pregnancy is unlikely.

-On average, women hit the menopause between 45 and 55 years of age.
+On average, women experience the menopause between the ages of 45 and 55.
 A woman may begin to experience fewer periods as she approaches menopause, or she may stop menstruating suddenly.

 One in 100 women hit menopause before age 40 - this is called premature menopause and is usually caused by ovarian failure, damage to the ovaries or surgical removal of the ovaries.

-Symptoms begin to develop during the perimenopause and ease off during the post menopause.
+Symptoms begin to develop during perimenopause and ease off during post-menopause.

 Some common symptoms are: